 Overview

-- The map should be viewed alongside the written Statement of Biodiversity Priorities – the map and the statement together make up the draft LNRS.
+- The map should be viewed alongside the written Statement of Biodiversity Priorities – the map and the statement together make up the Somerset Local Nature Recovery Strategy.

 - The map shows Areas of Particular Importance for Biodiversity (APIB), Areas that Could Become of Particular Importance for Biodiversity (ACBI), and Mapped Measures.

-- The inclusion of a location in the draft map does not require the landowner or other agencies to provide the potential measures listed or prevent other legitimate land uses from taking place.
+- The inclusion of a location in the map does not require the landowner or other agencies to provide the potential measures listed or prevent other legitimate land uses from taking place.

 - The map may be difficult to view on a phone; we would recommend viewing it on a bigger screen.